PanicStation.org

 Short answer

 Treat a new severe headache after giving birth as urgent.
-Call your maternity triage/postnatal ward/community midwife line now, and call 999 if it’s sudden “worst ever” or comes with vision changes, weakness/numbness, confusion, fainting, seizure, chest pain, or severe breathlessness.
+Call your maternity triage, postnatal ward, labour ward, or community midwife line now, and call 999 if it came on suddenly and is extremely painful, or if you have vision changes, weakness, numbness, confusion, collapse, seizure, chest pain, or severe breathlessness.

 Do not do these things

-- Do not drive yourself to hospital if the pain is severe, you feel faint, or you have any neurological symptoms (ask someone else, or use 999 if needed).
+• Do not drive yourself to hospital if the pain is severe, you feel faint, or you have any neurological symptoms.

-- Do not take extra doses of painkillers above the label dose to “push through” symptoms.
+• Do not take extra doses of painkillers above the label dose.

-- If possible, don’t stay alone caring for the baby if you feel faint, confused, very unwell, or at risk of collapsing.
-If you are alone, put the baby somewhere safe (cot/Moses basket), sit or lie down, and call for help.
+• Do not stay alone caring for the baby if you feel faint, confused, very unwell, or at risk of collapsing.
+Put the baby somewhere safe, such as a cot or Moses basket, then sit or lie down and call for help.

 What to do now

-- Call 999 if the headache is sudden and extreme (“worst ever”), or you have vision changes, weakness/numbness, slurred speech, confusion, severe drowsiness, collapse, seizure, new severe shortness of breath, or chest pain.
+• Call 999 now if the headache came on suddenly and is extremely painful, or you have vision loss, blurred or double vision, weakness or numbness, slurred speech, confusion, severe drowsiness, collapse, seizure, new severe shortness of breath, or chest pain.

-- If you have a home blood pressure monitor, take one reading now (seated and resting if you can) and write it down.
-Do not delay seeking help if you can’t take it.
+2. If you have a home blood pressure monitor, take one reading now while seated and resting if you can, then write it down.
+Do not delay calling for help if you cannot take it.

-- Whether you had an epidural or spinal, and whether the headache is worse sitting/standing and better lying flat
+• whether you had an epidural or spinal, and whether the headache is worse sitting or standing and better lying flat

-- Ask an adult you trust to be with you and help with the baby.
+• Ask another adult to stay with you and help with the baby.

-- If you feel faint or “not right,” lie on your side and keep your phone in reach.
+• If you feel faint, very unwell, or not right, sit or lie down somewhere safe and keep your phone in reach.

-- If you’re being assessed in person, take (or photograph) your discharge paperwork, any BP readings, and a list of medicines taken today.
+• If you are going to be assessed in person, take or photograph your discharge paperwork, blood pressure readings, and a list of medicines taken today.

 What can wait

-- You do not need to decide about investigations, complaints, or longer-term plans today.
+• You do not need to decide about investigations, complaints, birth reflections, or longer-term plans today.

-- You do not need to keep searching online for reassurance—your priority is getting assessed.
+• You do not need to keep searching online for reassurance.

-- You do not need to make feeding decisions right now; mention breastfeeding/pumping/formula when you speak to the clinician.
+• You do not need to make feeding decisions right now; just mention breastfeeding, expressing, or formula when you speak to the clinician.

 Important reassurance